ianjuma/errand-runner/README.md

 =========

 #### linkUs app
-This is a very buggy and fast implementation of the task management app
+This is a very buggy implementation of TaskWangu

 ### TODO